New CNN+ streaming service to launch in the first quarter of 2022

 At launch, CNN+ will feature 8-12 hours of live, daily programming, which will include both library content and new original series and films developed for the service.
 The streaming service will be available on the CNN app, which will also include TV feeds of CNN and related cable channels for pay TV subscribers.

-AT&T Inc (T.N) and Discovery said in May that they would combine content from WarnerMedia - including the Harry Potter and Batman franchises, CNN and sports programming - and Discovery's unscripted shows from lifestyle TV networks such as HGTV and TLC. read more
+AT&T Inc and Discovery said in May that they would combine content from WarnerMedia - including the Harry Potter and Batman franchises, CNN and sports programming - and Discovery’s unscripted shows from lifestyle TV networks such as HGTV and TLC.

 Warner Bros.
 Discovery is expected to see $3 billion in cost synergies with no plans to sell any assets.
 The deal is anticipated to close in mid-2022, pending approval by Discovery shareholders and regulators.